crobox/crobox-sdk-android/README.md

 ## Start using Crobox SDK

-First configure and create a `Crobox` singleton as:
+First configure and create a `Crobox` singleton as below, where
+- `containerId` should be assigned by Crobox
+- `visitorId` should be unique for visitors.
+It must stay the same across the user's session (or longer if preferred)
+- `userId` should optionally be used to link the current visitor with client's user management system, if exists

 ```kotlin
 import com.crobox.sdk.common.LocaleCode